 Instruction is mostly on-campus with remaining instruction online.
 An ACC ID card and personal safety measures will be required when on campus.

-Distance education students will need access to a computer with a reliable internet connection to review course material, turn in assignments, and communicate with your instructor and classmates.
+Online students will need access to a computer with a reliable internet connection to review course materials, turn in assignments, and communicate with your instructor and classmates.
+Always check your course syllabus for any additional software or equipment requirements, such as a webcam, headset, or microphone.
+Students should have a basic knowledge of computer and internet skills in order to be successful in an online course.

 To find out if your technical skills and experience meet the needs of Distance Education courses at ACC, take the “Technical Skills Checklist” survey.